diazmx/diazmx/README.md

-# Happy but not too much. 🤙🥵
+# Happy but not much. 🤙🥵

 <!--